Building Sustainable Competitive Advantage and a Winning Organization

 • Resources - Systems & Strategic Thinking in Business

-• Adaptive Value Quest Framework: Operating Systems of Living Organizations >
+• The Adaptive Value Quest Framework (AVQF): >

 • Enterprise Explorer: Unified Adaptive System